Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/5-draw-multiple-points.md

 gl.enableVertexAttribArray(a_position_location);
 ```

-Enabling the attribute means you are telling the GPU that this attribute is **active** and should be
-used during rendering.
  If an attribute is not enabled, the GPU ignores the buffer data associated
 with it and instead uses a **default constant value** for that attribute for every vertex.

-For position attributes, this default value is `(0, 0, 0, 1)`, so all vertices collapse to the same
+For `vec2` attributes like here, the default value is `vec2(0,0)`, this results in `gl_Position` becoming `vec4(0, 0, 0, 1)` for all vertices, so all vertices collapse to the same
-position — the center of the screen — and appear as a single point.
+position — the center of the screen — and appear as a single point<sup>1<sup>.

 ### 8. Issue the draw call with the number of vertices you want to draw.